Summer has hit us, moms. It’s that time of the year when the scorching heat will test your patience and yes, your energy quotient.

 We know you want to skip the shower sometimes because there’s so much to do and not enough time.
 It may feel like a luxury but showers are absolutely essential for you, moms!

 You need to feel refreshed and those five-ten minutes in the shower is a must.
 Showering helps in your body’s blood circulation and reduces the chances of infection in your body.
-Make the most of it with The Moms Co.
-Natural Calming Wash that has lavender and patchouli essential oils to give you a relaxing bath experience.
-You can buy it on: https://themomsco.com/pregnancy/shop-by-product/natural-body-wash.html
+Make the most of it with The Moms Co. body wash for women that has lavender and patchouli essential oils to give you a relaxing bath experience.

 However, we recommend you consult your doctor about when you can start bathing again, post-delivery.